Theganeshpatil/SemTrack/readme.md

 # Setup

-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Install the required dependencies using the command: `pip install -r requirements.txt`.
+- Install the required dependencies using the command: `pip install -r requirements.txt`.
-Obtain the necessary credentials from the Google Developers Console and save them as credentials.json.
+- Obtain the necessary credentials from the Google Developers Console and save them as credentials.json.
+- To get the credentials.json refer to [Set up your environment from Google Calender API docs](https://developers.google.com/calendar/api/quickstart/python#set_up_your_environment)
+- Now rename the .env.example file to .env and update it
-Run the script using the command: `python main.py`.
+- Run the script using the command: `python main.py`.

 # Usage